 If you like roller coasters, don’t miss the Big Apple coaster at New York, New York Hotel.
 Get your thrills on the world’s first roller coaster to feature a 180-degree “heartline” twist and dive maneuver, high above the Las Vegas Strip.

-And if you’re keen to walk the Strip, stop by the Bellagio Fountain to enjoy the music and fountain show.
+And if you’re keen to walk the Strip, stop by the Bellagio Fountains to enjoy the music and water fountain show.
 It’s especially impressive at night, when more than 1,000 fountains spray and sway in time to music.

 Bonus: Moms Only!
 See Magic Mike Live in Las Vegas